In this post

 The backend of MySports is owned by the company MapMyFitnessSo we can also register on this website and keep track of it, but in this analysis I will focus on the TomTom website as it is basically what the company provides to keep track of all our activities.

 The first thing we can say about it is that it is quite slow.
 Navigating between activities becomes tedious.
 Just deleting an activity that we are not interested in keeping takes an average of 10-15 seconds, as we must find the activity and wait for it to load.
 Then enter the activity and wait for it to load.
 Hit delete, confirm and, again... yes, you guessed it.
 Wait for it to load.
 The thing is that navigating through it becomes quite heavy, as everything takes quite a while, it is not at all fluid.

 The first thing we find when we access our account will be this screen.
 It is the main panel where we find a summary of the last activity, the total data and at the top, the main menu.

-When you click on "SEE ACTIVITY DETAILS", a new window will open with the details enlarged.
-Enlarged to say the least, because I don't break down much information.
+By clicking on "VIEW ACTIVITY DETAILS", a new window will open with expanded details.
+Enlarged to say something, because it is not that it breaks down a lot of information.

-If we select "TRAIN" from the menu, it shows us the activities we can compete against.
-The ones it shows are the ones it offers by default, and as I have detailed before, to add a new one you must first do that activity and then click on "COMPETE AGAINST THIS" in the activity itself.
-So forget about being able to create an activity that will serve you as a "Race partner", because you will not be able to do it.
+If we select "TRAIN" from the menu, it shows us the activities against which 1TP10We can compete.
+The ones it shows are the ones it offers by default, and as I have detailed before, to add a new one you first have to do that activity and then click on "RACE AGAINST THIS" in the activity itself.
+So forget about poder create an activity that serves you as "Race partner", because podrue not do it.

 Finally we can access our user profile.
 With the data we enter here, the calculation of the calories consumed will be made.